nadzhou/Peddit/README.md

-# Peddit - A PDB editor tool
+# Peddit - A PDB editor plugin

+_New_: Added vmd-python ([Robin Betz](https://github.com/Eigenstate)) and bondwriter ([Viktor](https://github.com/Vikdemen))
+to make the tool indepdendent of the binary VMD to installable vmd-python tool.

+* Now the code will run as a Python script instead of a VMD script.

 Python script for PDB editing and analysis.
 Tool is a handy addition to automatically retrieveing PDB structures which is then used to make calculations on via VMD.